 A research design is the arrangement of conditions for collection & analysis of data in a manner that aims to combine relevance to the research purpose with economy in procedure.
 Research design is the plan, structure & strategy of investigation conceived.
 So as to obtain answers to research questions & to control variances.
 To achieve the objective of the study, description & analytical research design have been used.
 Basically, the proposed study is mainly based on two types of research design namely descriptive and analytical.
-Descriptive research design describes the general attitude of the Nepalese depositors, business environment, problems regarding the deposits mobilization aspects etc. Similarly, the analytical research design makes a through analysis of gathered facts and information and critically evaluates it as well.
+Descriptive research design describes the general attitude of the Nepalese depositors, business environment, problems regarding the deposits mobilization aspects etc with taking reference to two banks considering in the study.
+Similarly, the analytical research design makes a through analysis of gathered facts and information and critically evaluates it as well.

-Some statistical & accounting tools have also been applied to examine facts and descriptive techniques have been adopted to evaluate funds mobilizing performance of standard charted bank & Nepal Bank Limited & these are compared with the deposit mobilization position of commercial banks in aggregate.
+Some statistical & accounting tools have also been applied to examine facts and descriptive techniques have been adopted to evaluate funds mobilizing performance of Standard Chartered Bank & Nepal Bank Limited & these are compared with the deposit mobilization position of commercial banks in aggregate.